 Simple English definitions for legal terms

-Read a random definition: Secretary of Transportation
+Read a random definition: four, rule of

 Summation: In a legal trial, summation is the final argument made by a lawyer to the judge or jury about why their side of the case is right.
 It's different from the opening statement because the lawyer can use the evidence presented to argue their case and ask the jury to make a decision based on what they heard.
 After the summations, the judge will explain the law to the jury before they make their decision.